Basis for the establishment of effective management of Yaguas II National Park

 Logo de entidad aportante proyecto yaguas iii

-Since 2015, this fund has worked with the communities, species and resources of the Andes mountains and the Amazon headwaters, vast ecosystems vital to the future of our planet.
+Since 2015, this fund has worked with the communities, species and resources of the Andes Mountains and the headwaters of the Amazon, vast ecosystems vital to the future of our planet.

 Executing